jdvorheis/ppcug/README.markdown

 ## Overview

-This is an HTML and CSS mockup for the redesign and migration of the Portland PC Users Group website to concrete5 CMS by the 2011 Web Raising team.
-Principle design work has been done by JD Vorheis, coding by Nate Goldman and JD Vorheis.
+What: HTML and CSS mockup
+Who: 2011 Web Raising team (principle design work by JD Vorheis, coding by Nate Goldman and JD Vorheis)
+Why: Redesign and migration of the Portland PC Users Group website to concrete5 CMS

 ## Developer Notes

 		Thurs 6/16/2011
 		VIOLENTLY STRONG SUGGESTION: for member content styling, if a member.css conditional stylesheet is not an option, just add a .member class to the container:

 			<div id="container" class="member">

 		All public content can just be default without a specific identifier -- a .member prefix will override the default.
 		So you could style a member element like so:

 			.member #content { property: value; }